ridr-se/ridr-se.github.io/_pages/about.md

 ---

-Welcome to _FAMLE: Foundational and Applied Machine Learning for the Earth Lab_.
+Welcome to the _DL group; the Deep learning research group at RISE_.
-We're a [team of researchers](https://famle-lab.org/people/) who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.
+We're a [team of researchers](https://dl-group.se/people/) who work on foundational problems within machine learning, and apply our expertise on problems related to climate change and ecology.

 ## [News](/news/)